NextDevBoard/home/_posts/2015-12-15-NextDev-site-online.md

 subtitle: "A User Interface for the IoT"
 cover_image: nextdev-back.jpg

-excerpt: "NextDev is a small, low cost, WiFi (Internet) connected device designed to integrate with a LCD TFT touch screen display.
+excerpt: "NextDev is a small, low cost, WiFi (Internet) connected device with an integrated LCD TFT touch screen display.
 In a very real sense it is a standalone computer for controlling a network of sensors and actuators.
 It simplifies the development your own applications for the Internet of Things (IoT)."

 author:
   name: Guy Molinari